-Brahms Societies, Museums and Scholars
+Brahms: Societies, Museums and Scholars

 Brahms Societies:

-Österreichische Johannes Brahms-Gesellschaft
+Österreichische Brahms-Gesellschaft (German)

 Johannes Brahms-Gesellschaft Baden-Baden e.
 V.

-Johannes Brahms-Gesellschaft Internationale Vereinigung e.
+Brahms-Gesellschaft Internationale Vereinigung e.
 V (Hamburg)

-Brahms-Gesamtausgabe Musik-Institut Universität Kiel
+Universität Kiel

 Olshausenstrasse 40, 24118 Kiel, Germany